The FaIR Evaluation Framework

 All of the resources shared here have been tried and tested with small voluntary sector organisations as well as larger statutory services, in real world settings working with diverse communities.
 The framework offers a detailed structure to the service design, monitoring and evaluation processes while also providing flexibility in the way it can be applied.

 We provide concise explanations, how-to guides, example documents, and templates that move from identifying the need for a service, through service design, monitoring implementation, to presenting evaluation findings.
-Following the whole process will allow you to:

-• Interpret the findings and recommendations of evaluations
+• Interpret findings and recommendations of evaluations

-Why do we think you should use this framework?
+Why you should use this framework

-We often know what we want to achieve, but we don’t always know the best way to get there.
-A consistent approach to evaluation that can be applied across services at all levels helps us to be sure we are delivering the right services to the right people and the right time.
+A consistent approach to evaluation that can be applied across services at all levels helps us to be sure we are delivering the right services to the right people and the right time to change outcomes.

 Evaluation should be considered from the start: